 During her final year of her PhD, Sandhya also worked as a Research Associate for CLAHRC Theme 5 Maternity Services.
 The aim of the study was to improve the care pathway for women who request a caesarean section for non-medical reasons.
 Sandhya conducted a series of qualitative interviews with healthcare professionals, patients and stakeholders in the NHS to identify areas for improvement.

-Sandhya now works as a Research Fellow at the NIHR Horizon Scanning Centre on an ESRC funded project REGenableMED.
+Sandhya now works as a Research Fellow at the NIHR Horizon Scanning Research & Intelligence Centre, formerly the NIHR Horizon Scanning Centre, on an ESRC funded project REGenableMED.
 The study is concerned with exploring regenerative medicine and its development and implementation, with a focus on the analysis of emergent value systems and health service readiness.

 Sandhya has delivered small group teaching sessions (SGTs) for the Medicine and Surgery MBChB course at the University of Birmingham.